 For this month’s At Home DIY Challenge, we are challenged to “spend no more than $20 to create any kind of home decor.
-I have created a DIY Throw Blanket with Chunky Tassels.
+My project is a DIY Throw Blanket with Chunky Tassels.

 I am in the process of making over my teenage son’s bedroom.
 I am not going to spend more than $100 on this makeover.
-I love decorating this way because I do not want to overspend on home decor and regret what I purchased.
+Decorating on a budget is great because I do not want to overspend on home decor and regret what I purchased.
 The decor for his new room is going to be boho and rustic.

 The bedding needs a Morrocan type throw blanket with tassels for the end of the bed.
 After seeing many of these throw blankets in the stores and online, I knew exactly what I wanted the blanket to look like.
 The blanket has to be white or cream with black stripes and have black chunky tassels.